smarter-sh/smarter-chat/README.md

 This project is also suitable for all front-end cross-platform projects.
 For example, use this code base to create a react.js run-time for use inside of Wordpress plugins, salesforce.com apps, .net components and Sharepoint add-ins.

-**To do: Split this repo into the npm-published react component, and the developer cookiecutter scaffolding for integrating this component into your project.**

 ## Use case #1 - build a react app

 ```console